San Diego Reader

 The San Diego Reader is an alternative press newspaper in San Diego County, California.
-Published weekly since October 1972, the Reader is distributed free on Wednesday and Thursday via street boxes and cooperating retail outlets.
+Published weekly since October 1972, the Reader was distributed free on Wednesday and Thursday via street boxes and cooperating retail outlets.

 History

 Founder Jim Holman, a navy veteran, worked for the Chicago Reader before starting up in San Diego.
 The initial press run of the San Diego Reader was 20,000 copies that cost $400 to print.
 In 1989, it was printing 131,000 copies a week and in 2015, the circulation was 90,000.
 In 1974 the office occupied O’Sullivan Square, a handsome brick building on Kettner Blvd.
 In the late 70s they moved to a converted industrial building at 635 State Street.
 In 1988, the Reader moved into a former restaurant in Little Italy and moved to offices in Golden Hill in 2012.

 In a 1989 story about the paper, the Los Angeles Times wrote that it had developed a reputation as being "liberal", and contrasted that to Holman's morality-driven rules for the paper, such as refusing to publish advertisements promoting abortion services and prohibiting personal advertisements seeking homosexual relationships (later modified to prohibit all personal ads).
-He also runs the anti-abortion California Catholic Daily website from the same offices.
+He also runs the pro-life California Catholic Daily website from the same offices.

 Due to the impact of the COVID-19 pandemic in 2020, 30 employees agreed to take pay cuts equivalent to half of their pay.

 In February 2024, Jim Holman announced that the Reader has a new owner/editor Matt Lickona, who bought the paper for one dollar, and that print publication would be shutting down.
 The online version of the paper will continue.